 DRAM (Dynamic RAM): Requires constant refreshing of stored data.

-SRAM (Static RAM): Does not require constant refreshing, making it faster but more expensive. - Persistence:
+SRAM (Static RAM): Does not require constant refreshing, making it faster but more expensive.

 RAM is intended for short-term storage.
-When the computer is powered down, its contents are erased, making it possible to swiftly write to and read from it while it is in use. - Use Cases:
+When the computer is powered down, its contents are erased, making it possible to swiftly write to and read from it while it is in use.

 Running applications: The data and code of currently running applications are stored in RAM for quick access by the CPU.